fusion809/fusion809.github.io-old2/_drafts/IDE-TE/13-intellijidea.md

 ### Disadvantages (Cons)
 * Cannot be installed via the usual methods on most distributions.
-* Limited set of features and supported languages
+* Limited set of features and supported languages.

 ### Summary
 {% include_relative 13a-intellijidea-summary.html %}